SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

    - The importance of church leaders (pastors, elders, etc.) in teaching and guiding the congregation is well-supported by the cited scriptures.
 These leaders are expected to adhere to sound doctrine and shepherd their flocks with love and unity, aligning with the Biblical mandate.

 4️⃣ **Systematic Theologians (The Indoctrinators when pushing ‘isms)**
-   - The article critiques systematic theology for potentially introducing rigid interpretations and sectarianism through various 'isms' (e.g., Calvinism, Arminianism).
+   - The article critiques systematic theology for potentially introducing rigid interpretations and sectarianism through various 'isms' (e.g., Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/)).
 While systematic theology aims to provide a coherent framework for understanding Christian beliefs, it can sometimes lead to divisiveness if not approached with humility and openness to differing perspectives.
    - The caution against becoming overly indoctrinated by any single theological system is wise, encouraging believers to seek a balanced and comprehensive understanding of Scripture.

 ### Conclusion